Everett Lee: Life and career

 Lee was born in Wheeling, West Virginia, on August 31, 1916, to a middle-class family.
 He moved with his parents to Cleveland, Ohio, in 1927 as part of the Great Migration.
 While working as a hotel busboy as a teenager, Lee met the conductor Artur Rodziński, who became his mentor.

+Later, Max Rudolf became Lee's life long mentor in conducting.

-He studied violin at the Cleveland Institute of Music, where he received a Ranney Scholarship.
+He studied violin at the Cleveland Institute of Music, where he received a Ranney Scholarship and later a master's degree at the Juilliard School of Music, New York.

-After graduation from the Cleveland Institute of Music Lee toured the south as a concert violinist and became well known.
+After graduation from the Cleveland Institute of Music, Lee toured the south as a concert violinist and became well known.

 His concert career was interrupted by being called into military service.
 Lee was selected to be an aviation cadet at Tuskegee Army Airfield, one of the air fields for the elite African American pilot squad known as the Tuskegee Airmen.
+He was hurt in training, and was dismissed.

 In 1943, Lee was asked to join the orchestra of the Broadway musical Carmen Jones, an all-black contemporary retelling of Georges Bizet's opera Carmen.
 Lee played violin in the pit and performed the oboe onstage in one scene; he was one of only two African-American musicians in the orchestra.
 When Carmen Joness conductor Joseph Littau fell ill, Lee "got his first break as an emergency pinch hitter".
 Leonard Bernstein saw a performance of Carmen Jones with Lee leading the orchestra and asked him to become the permanent conductor of his musical On the Town.
 When Lee joined the show in September 1945, he was celebrated for being the first African American to regularly conduct a Broadway musical.

 In 1946, Lee won a Koussevitzky Music Foundation Award to conduct at Tanglewood, and played first violin in the New York City Symphony, conducted by Bernstein.
 In 1947, he founded an interracial orchestra, the Cosmopolitan Symphony Society, made up of "Americans of Chinese, Russian, Jewish, Negro, Italian and Slavic origin", as well as women.
 He served as director of Columbia University's opera department in the early 1950s and traveled to Europe on a Fulbright scholarship.
 In 1953, Lee served as a guest conductor of the Louisville Orchestra, becoming the first African American to conduct a white symphony orchestra in the American South.
-In 1955, he conducted an acclaimed New York City Opera production of La traviata, becoming "the first Negro to conduct professional grand opera in the U.S." In 1950 and 1954, he conducted the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.
+In 1955, he conducted an acclaimed New York City Opera production of La traviata, becoming "the first Negro to conduct professional grand opera in the U.S." In 1950 and 1954, he conducted the Naumburg Orchestral Concerts in the Naumburg Bandshell, Central Park, in the summer series.